 These fish are not the easiest fish to breed and it is very rare that they will spawn in an aquarium.
 If they are to spawn it would most likely be in a tank that is at least 75 gallons.
 Sexing the Bala Shark can be difficult to as the only real difference is that the female has a slightly fuller belly.

 They are not picky eaters and will eat flakes, algae wafers and other live foods.
-They are easy to keep and fun to watch.
-The bala shark is my choice for favorite aquarium fish.
+I recommend TetraMin Tropical Crisps

 Related Information Sources: